Republicans seeing red in Southern Nevada’s House races

 Robertson, a small business owner in Henderson, has tied Biden and Titus to congressional spending bills passed by Democrats that Robertson claims have fueled inflation and rising costs on Nevada families.

 “Unfortunately, it’s these working people whom Joe Biden and Dina Titus have ignored.
-It’s their reckless spending spree that brought about the highest inflation we’ve seen in forty years,” Robertson said last month.
+It’s their reckless spending spree that brought about the highest inflation we’ve seen in 40 years,” Robertson said last month.

 Titus, seeking a seventh term in Congressional District 1, claims Robertson would merely be a “rubber stamp” for the Republicans’ “extremist and unpopular agenda.”